March 31, 2017

-A critical imperative for any insurance practice is the ability to process volumes of stored data from a variety of different sources, such as CRM, CMS, RMIS (risk management information systems), etc., and turn them into well-structured integrated Business Intelligence and analytics for meaningful reports, planning, and forecasting.
+A critical imperative for any business practice is the ability to process volumes of stored data from a variety of different sources, such as CRM, CMS, file systems , etc., and turn them into well-structured integrated Business Intelligence and analytics for meaningful reports, planning, and forecasting.

-Properly leveraging such a massive amount of data requires a single, well-organized system that can help identify new business opportunities, and support related business decisions on both strategic and operational horizons, e.g., underwriting and claims management, sales and distribution, customer management, etc.
+Properly leveraging such a massive amount of data requires a single, well-organized system that can help identify new business opportunities, and support related business decisions on both strategic and operational horizons, e.g., sales and distribution, customer management, etc.

-The Cloud and big data for insurance business is compelling from both financial and educational perspectives.
+The Cloud and big data is compelling from both financial and educational perspectives.
 The Cloud allows enterprises to focus on important business aspects like innovation and value-based insights, instead of infrastructure maintenance and the overhead of servers, deployment, equipment and IT staff management.

 Cloud service is also moving swiftly toward resolution of particularly challenging data cyber-security concerns.
-By applying the latest security and encryption solutions, which meet industry-specific compliance constraints and requirements for a Cloud-based data warehouse, the insurance industry now has a powerful instrument for data protection.
+By applying the latest security and encryption solutions, which meet industry-specific compliance constraints and requirements for a Cloud-based data warehouse, the global industries now have a powerful instrument for data protection.

-Real-time data provides on-demand access to all types of business-critical information, e.g., historical data, market data, user input, etc. Such an approach provides instant tactical support and allows insurance companies to react immediately to various events as they occur, e.g., early-stage fraud detection, end-user reminder push notification, etc.
+Real-time data provides on-demand access to all types of business-critical information, e.g., historical data, market data, user input, etc. Such an approach provides instant tactical support and allows the companies to react immediately to various events as they occur, e.g., customer application, end-user reminder, push notification, etc.

-Real-time data processing is also vital for customers, who prefer to pay premiums, file claims and see their status on-line and on-demand.
-Add this to skillfully applied BI analytics, which helps insurers manage and pay out valid claims more efficiently, and customer satisfaction becomes another benefit.
+Real-time data processing is also vital for customers, who prefer to pay premiums, and see their status on-line and on-demand.
+Add this to skillfully applied BI analytics, which helps to manage and provide services more efficiently, and customer satisfaction becomes another benefit.